bitflate/bitflate.github.io/_posts/2019-11-13-inflating-crypto-and-inflating-fiat.markdown

 Is the world either Austrian or Keynesian?
 Do we need to pick a side?
 I don't think so.
 The world is full of contradictions.
 Cryptocurrency gives us monetary freedom.
 We are free to choose whatever money that fits our needs.

-*Inflating crypto can work.
-More about its [economic incentives](/post/2019/11/01/economic-incentives-for-inflating-cryptocurrency.html).*
+*Read more about inflating crypto [economic incentives](/post/2019/11/01/economic-incentives-for-inflating-cryptocurrency.html).*